bbaum11/internship2025_stuff/k8s_salt/readme.md

 - **k9s** (docs here: `https://k9scli.io/`)
   - this tool is used to monitor and manage the cluster through a gui, located in `/usr/local/bin`
   - it also requires the KUBECONFIG environment variable to be correctly set
-it is recommended that when testing new resources to add to the cluster, that they are applied with `kubectl -f <file.yaml>`. once they are in a final form, they should then be added to the `/var/lib/rancher/rke2/server/manifests` directory.
+it is recommended that when testing new resources to add to the cluster, that they are applied with `kubectl -f <file.yaml>`. once they are in a final form, they should then be added to the `/var/lib/rancher/rke2/server/manifests` directory. manifests placed here will be applied every time the service restarts.
-- **rke2-killall.sh**
- - this script (located in `/usr/local/bin`) stops all rke2 processes, and can be useful when trying to restart processes when there's errors not fixed by restarting the systemd service.

 ## Removal
 rke2 comes with the uninstall script `/usr/local/bin/rke2-uninstall.sh`, which completely uninstalls the cluster. the registry container can also be stopped by running `podman ps` to get the id of the container, and then `podman stop <container_id> && podman remove <container_id>`. additionally, the `/srv/images` and `/srv/scripts` directories can be removed from the system.